JosePedroDias/slackbot/README.md

 	onNewMessage({Object} msg) - function which gets called each time a new message arrives.

+**NOTE**:
+If this function returns true, the following plugins in the `plugins` config array won't be notified.

 a message has:

 	{String} text    - message content